 At Slack, we are committed to ensuring that the data you share is always protected.

-Healthcare organisations using Slack while maintaining HIPAA compliance
+Health-care organizations using Slack while maintaining HIPAA compliance

 Share protected health information confidently

-When configured and used according to Slack’s specific requirements for HIPAA entities, teams collaborating on Enterprise Grid can share protected health information (PHI) within direct, group and channel messaging, and in file uploads.
+When configured and used according to Slack’s specific requirements for HIPAA entities, teams collaborating on Enterprise Grid can share Protected Health Information (PHI) within direct, group and channel messaging, and in file uploads.

 Control your company’s use of Slack

 Compliance monitoring is not one-size-fits-all.
 Slack Enterprise Grid provides APIs to support monitoring of access, activity and data in customer workspaces.
 This ensures that every company can implement tools and processes that are right for them.
 You can use Slack’s Discovery APIs and set up an external Data Loss Prevention (DLP) provider to enforce message and file restrictions and export message and file content for HIPAA compliance.

 Slack partners with many best-of-breed providers that may already be present in your company.

 - Download logs of activity within your Slack workspaces